Microsoft/IntuneDocs.pt-pt/intune-azure/set-device-compliance/get-started-with-device-compliance.md

 ##  <a name="azure-portal-workflow"></a>Fluxo de trabalho do portal do Azure

-Eis uma descrição geral de como pode criar e gerir a conformidade de dispositivos no portal do Azure.
+Veja a seguir uma descrição geral de como pode criar e gerir a conformidade do dispositivo no portal de pré-visualização do Azure no Intune.

 <!---### Overview